Quantifying the noise sensitivity of the Wasserstein metric for images: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we have investigated the behavior of the signed Wasserstein distance under noise corruption of the pictures.
+In this paper, we have investigated the behavior of the signed Wasserstein discrepancy under noise corruption of the pictures.
 Our theoretical contributions provide bounds for various situations of interest.
-In particular, certain bounds establish a better noise robustness of the signed Wasserstein distance than the ubiquitous $L^2$ metric.
-Our numerical experiments on the DOTMark dataset corroborate these findings, with empirical results confirming that the $W_2$ distance is more resilient to noise than both $L^2$ and $W_1$ distances.
+In particular, certain bounds establish a better noise robustness of the signed Wasserstein discrepancy than the ubiquitous $L^2$ metric.
+Our numerical experiments on the DOTMark dataset corroborate these findings, with empirical results confirming that the $W_2$ discrepancy is more resilient to noise than both $L^2$ and $W_1$ distances.
 These results make a strong case for its use in noise-plagued applications like cryo-EM.

-Despite these results, there remains venue for additional work.
-A primary challenge would be to establish a (sharp) bound for \( \mathbb{E} W_p^\pm ( \mu_\eps, \nu_\eps) - \mathbb{E} W_p^\pm ( \mu, \nu) \), which is hindered by the lack of triangle inequality.
+Despite these results, there remains room for additional work.
+A primary challenge would be to establish sharp bounds for \( \mathbb{E} W_p^\pm ( \mu_\varepsilon, \nu_\varepsilon) - \mathbb{E} W_p^\pm ( \mu, \nu) \), which is hindered by the lack of triangle inequality.
 The numerical experiments further suggest that our bounds, despite capturing the correct behavior, are not tight.
 Finally, as our theory suggests that robustness increases with higher values of $p$, the interest of such choices of exponents for practical applications should be investigated in future works.